-In August 2017 Troy Hunted released a sizeable list of Pwned Passwords.
+In August 2017 Troy Hunt released a sizeable list of Pwned Passwords.
 320 Million in fact.

 I subsequently wrote this post on Identifying Active Directory Users with Pwned Passwords using Microsoft/Forefront Identity Manager which called the API and sets a boolean attribute in the MIM Service that could be used with business logic to force users with accounts that have compromised passwords to change their password on next logon.